mr alex says..

-Experienced Mentors will practice listening, remain flexible, and naturally curious.
-The Mentor will always share anything, not in the Mentee's best long-term interest.
+Experienced Mentors will practice listening, remaining flexible, and being naturally curious.
+The Mentor will always share anything that is not in the Mentee's best long-term interest.

 An experienced Mentor will play to the Mentee's strengths, directing them toward what needs to be done to succeed.
 Their broad business experience may quickly include closures, startups, and new products and services.
 They may have expertise in Leading a business turnaround and hiring and firing people.

 The Mentee can lean on the Mentor's experience to guide the Mentor on the most appropriate path to a particular challenge.
 People have different personalities; there is no one-size-fits-all!
-Mentors are skilled at recognising those capable of achieving - despite others considering them too quiet to noisy or disruptive.
+Mentors are skilled at recognising those capable of achieving - despite others considering them too quiet, noisy, or disruptive.
 Mentors learn not to pre-judge people.
 The Mentor looks for character, drive and determination when helping a Mentee.

 The Mentee's Role

 The Mentoring process takes time as the Team of Two needs to build trust and confidence quickly.
-The early part of the Mentoring process is usually time-consuming to establish a good working relationship and agree on clear, achievable goals.
+The early part of the mentoring process is usually time-consuming, establishing a good working relationship and agreeing on clear, achievable goals.
 As trust builds, the process can move quickly from meeting minds to getting it done!
 Mentees should always select a Mentor who is genuinely interested in the Mentee, what you do, and how you do it.